-Number of days in the payment period empleted
+Number of days in the payment period = Percent of payment period completed

 Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation.

 The percent of payment period completed is the percentage of Title IV earned by the student.
 The percentage of Title IV aid unearned (i.e. Amount to be returned to the appropriate Title IV program) is 100% less the percent earned.
 Any Title IV funds disbursed on the student's behalf and are less than the amount of Title IV funds earned by UMA must be returned.